lasercata/Cacophonie/README.md

 The status is a property of `/bots/{botId}`.

-- Management of Rivescript files :
+- Management of Rivescript files:
 <!-- ``` -->
 <!-- GET /bots/{botId}/rivescript - Get Rivescript file of a bot -->
 <!-- PATCH /bots/{botId}/rivescript - Update a Rivescript bot -->